Cumulocity-IoT/cumulocity-analytics-management/README.md

 ## Analytics Builder Extension Backend

+In order to use the microservice `analytics-ext-service` for retrieving sample blocks from github you have to generate an [access token](https://docs.github.com/en/enterprise-server@3.6/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for the github API, see as well [Create github access key as tenant option](#create-github-access-key-as-tenant-option) .
+The microservice downloads the smaple blocks from the configured repositories and builds an analtics extension as a zip file.
+This this zip file is downloaded locally.
+In an additional step it needs to be uploaded throught UI, see [Upload Custom Extension](#upload-custom-extension)

-To build the backend as a microservice follow these steps:
+To build the backend as a microservice `analytics-ext-service` follow these steps:
 * run script:
 ```
 # cd analytics-service